rubensworks/article-quoted-triples-index/content/approaches.md

 Executing triple pattern queries is identical to the baseline approach as explain in [](#background), except for triple patterns containing quoted variables, such as the query `?person :says <<Violets haveColor ?color>>`.
-As this approach has no direct way of matching the `?color` variable to quoted triples, we are required to convert quoted triple patterns containing variables to variables, and perform a post-processing step to only emit those triples that match the quoted triple pattern.
+As this approach has no direct way of matching the `?color` variable to quoted triples, we are required to convert quoted triple pattern terms containing variables to variables, and perform a post-processing step to only emit those triples that match the quoted triple pattern.
 The pseudo-code of this algorithm is shown in [](#algorithm-query-dict-singular).